Arjun-M-101/Youtube_DE_Project/README.md

 - Postgres vs. Data Warehouse:
 Postgres is lightweight and easy to run locally.
 For enterprise scale, Redshift, Snowflake, or BigQuery would be more appropriate.
 - Airflow standalone vs. Managed Airflow:
 Standalone Airflow is quick to demo.
-In production, MWAA or Astronomer would handle scaling, logging, and monitoring.
+In production, MWAA would handle scaling, logging, and monitoring.
 - Spark local vs. Spark cluster:
 Running Spark locally is enough for Kaggle‑sized datasets.
 For real YouTube‑scale data, Spark on EMR or Kubernetes would be required.
 - Dashboarding with Streamlit: